archfrog/KioskForge/README.md

 that defines the kiosk and what it is supposed to do.
 After that, you can choose to *update* an installation media to apply the configuration during installation.

 **NOTE**: The kiosk MUST be connected to the internet while it is being forged!
-After this, it can safely stay offline forever.
+After this, it can stay offline forever.

-After that, it doesn't have to although it is strongly recommended that it is permanently on the internet so that it can update
+It is always best that the kiosk is permanently on the internet so that it can update Chromium, etc.  But it can work without.
-Chromium, etc.

 As of now, the procedure is as follows: